Predators: Definition, Meaning, Types, Examples, Facts

 The Predator-Prey Cycle

 The predator-prey cycle refers to a situation whereby the population sizes of predators and their prey change.
-The cycles are driven by interactions of the two groups: as prey populations go up, predators' numbers will go up because there is plenty of food.
+The cycles are driven by interactions of the two groups such as prey populations go up, predator numbers will go up because there is plenty of food.
 This puts the pressure back on the numbers of prey down, reducing predator populations, and everything starts over again.

 Trophic Cascades